Planning a trip to Ecuador and not sure if you should visit the Galapagos? Here are four reasons to travel to Galapagos Islands from Ecuador.

 2) Oceanic Currents and Unique Climate

-The abundance of underwater life make the Galapagos Islands a bucket list destination for divers and snorkelers.
+The abundance of underwater life makes the Galapagos Islands a bucket list destination for divers and snorkelers.

 That famous diversity exists thanks to the 7 oceanic currents which pass through and around the archipelago.